pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 ### Custom transform function support

+In multi-stage:

-* The `histogram` function is not supported in v2.
+* The `histogram` function is not supported.
-* The `timeConvert` function is not supported in v2, see `dateTimeConvert` for more details.
+* The `timeConvert` function is not supported, see `dateTimeConvert` for more details.
-* The `dateTimeConvertWindowHop` function is not supported in v2.
+* The `dateTimeConvertWindowHop` function is not supported.
-* Array & Map-related functions are not supported in v2.
+* Array & Map-related functions are not supported.

 ### Custom aggregate function support

-* aggregate function that requires literal input (such as `percentile`, `firstWithTime`) might result in a non-compilable query plan when used in v2.&#x20;
+* aggregate function that requires literal input (such as `percentile`, `firstWithTime`) might result in a non-compilable query plan.

 ### Different type names